Find the Perfect Electric Van for Your Fleet

 Mercedes eVito

-• Charging time: The eVito can be charged to 100 percent in under 6 hours 30 minutes with AC charging at up to 11 kW.
-With DC charging of up to 80 kW, the battery can be charged to 80 percent in about 35 minutes.
+• Charging time: AC charging at up to 11 kW reaches 100% in around 6.5 hours.
+DC charging at up to 80 kW charges the battery to 80% in approximately 35 minutes.

 Mercedes eSprinter